Hadokane/CI_PP2_HUG/README.md

 With thanks to:
 - My family and friends - For providing some great feedback and user-testing across multiple devices and browsers.

-- Code Institute & its slack community - For providing me with the necessary skills, knowledge and guidance to execute this project.
+- Code Institute & their wider "Slack" community - For providing me with the necessary skills, knowledge and guidance to execute this project.

 [Back to top ↑](#The-H.U.G.-Protocol)